PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

 ## In-cluster authentication and namespace overrides

 By default `kubectl` will first determine if it is running within a pod, and thus in a cluster.
-It starts by checking for the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables and the existence of a service account token file at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+It starts by checking for the `PlaidCloud_SERVICE_HOST` and `PlaidCloud_SERVICE_PORT` environment variables and the existence of a service account token file at `/var/run/secrets/PlaidCloud.io/serviceaccount/token`.
 If all three are found in-cluster authentication is assumed.

 To maintain backwards compatibility, if the `POD_NAMESPACE` environment variable is set during in-cluster authentication it will override the default namespace from the service account token.
 Any manifests or tools relying on namespace defaulting will be affected by this.